Pleasant extensions retaining algebraic structure, I: Introduction

 Although this new convergence result is modest in itself --- it is only one special case of the much more general conjecture of norm convergence for all multidimensional polynomial averages, which remains out of reach for the time being --- we suspect that the methods developed in this paper and its sequel will ultimately have more far-reaching relevance to this question, and potentially to other questions on the structure of joinings between different classes of system in the ergodic theory of $\bbZ^d$-actions.

+\textbf{Remark}\quad A long time passed between the submission of the present paper and its acceptance.
+During that interval, the author found some other applications of the notion of satedness to the study of nonconventional averages, including to some actions of non-discrete or non-Abelian groups:~\cite{Aus--normconvctstime,Aus--joiningequidistnilpotent,Aus--commute}. \fin

 \textbf{Acknowledgements}\quad My thanks go to Vitaly Bergelson, Zolt\'an Buczolich, Bernard Host, Bryna Kra, Mariusz Lema\'nczyk, Emmanuel Lesigne, Thierry de la Rue, Terence Tao, Jean-Paul Thouvenot, Dave Witte Morris and Tamar Ziegler for several helpful discussions, and to the Mathematical Sciences Research Institute (Berkeley) for its hospitality during the 2008 program on Ergodic Theory and Additive Combinatorics.
+My thanks go also to the referee, who suggested a number of improvements.